mahmoudimus/ac/docs/public/developing/selling-on-marketplace.md

 For more about how administrators install and manage add-ons, see the [Universal Plugin Manager documentation](https://confluence.atlassian.com/display/UPM/About+the+Universal+Plugin+Manager).

-## Creating Marketing Assets for your add-on
-You can associate logos, screenshots and other marketing assets for your listing by referring to the assets bundle in the add-on descriptor.

-For an Atlassian Connect add-on compatible with OnDemand, we suggest calling out OnDemand compatibility in your banner image or screenshots.

 ## Making your listing public
 When you are ready to make your privately listed add-on public, initiate the process as follows: